Learning Quantized Continuous Controllers for Integer Hardware: Discussion Future Work

 Despite the promising results, a number of limitations and open questions remain.
 First, our study reflects the situation of training and deployment in simulation only.
 Clearly, for real-world systems, additional complications can emerge.
 For example, aspects such as safety and security need to be taken into account besides the expected reward that we use in our analysis to judge policy quality.
 Also, real-world noise can have different and more challenging characteristics than the analytically injected noise in our experiments.

-For future work, it would be interesting to move beyond classical MuJoCo tasks and investigate additional scenarios, such as vision-based policies for mobile robots.
+For future work, it would be interesting to move beyond classical MuJoCo tasks and investigate additional scenarios, such as vision-based policies for mobile robots {or sparse rewards}.
 An additional direction is evaluation on different hardware targets (other FPGAs and non-FPGA platforms) and on physical systems to capture sensor/actuator overheads and measured power.

-\acks{ This work was partially supported by the Austrian Science Fund (FWF) [10.55776/COE12].} The research was supported by the Scientific Service Units (SSU) of ISTA through resources provided by Scientific Computing (SciComp).
+\acks{ This work was partially supported by the Austrian Science Fund (FWF) [10.55776/COE12].
+This work was supported in part by the ERC-2020-AdG 101020093 (VAMOS).} The research was supported by the Scientific Service Units (SSU) of ISTA through resources provided by Scientific Computing (SciComp).